Owain Tudur Jones

 Owain Tudur Jones (born 15 October 1984) is a Welsh former footballer who played as a defensive midfielder.
 He represented the Wales national football team and during his club career he played for Porthmadog, Bangor City, Swansea City, Swindon Town, Norwich City, Yeovil Town, Brentford, Inverness Caledonian Thistle, Hibernian and Falkirk.

-He is currently assistant manager of Wales C. He is also currently a presenter for the Welsh football show Sgorio and Welsh magazine show Heno.
+Jones is currently the assistant manager of Wales C. He is also a presenter for the Welsh football show Sgorio and Welsh magazine show Heno, and also commentates for TNT Sports.

 Club career

 Born in Bangor, Gwynedd, Jones joined Bangor City from Cymru Alliance club Porthmadog during the summer of 2001.
 In four seasons, Jones was in the Citizens' team that lost the 2002 Welsh Cup Final to Barry Town at Park Avenue, Aberystwyth.
-He also played in the UEFA Intertoto Cup in June 2002 against Romanian side Gloria Bistriţa.
+He also played in the UEFA Cup against Sartid Smederevo of Serbia in 2002 and in the UEFA Intertoto Cup in June 2003 against Romanian side Gloria Bistriţa.

 Swansea City

 Jones signed for Swansea City from Bangor City for a fee of £5,000 prior to the 2005–06 season after a successful trial period.
 He was offered a new two-year contract with Swansea in October, which he signed in November.
 During his first full season as a professional he made 21 league appearances, scoring three goals.
 He also made his debut for the Welsh Under-21 side and at the end of the season also received a call up to the full international squad.
 On 19 December 2006 it was announced that Jones would travel to the United States to see surgeon Dr. Richard Steadman for a second opinion on his ongoing knee problem.

 After spending the second half of the 2008–09 season on loan at Swindon Town, he joined League One team Norwich City on a three-year contract on 16 June 2009.
 Due to Swansea City having a one-year option on Jones' contract, the fee of £250,000 was agreed between the two clubs – said to include add-ons dependent upon both the club's and Jones' future success.